 wiki_pages$page_notes[i] <- wiki_list$cleantext[1]

-}The previous versions are then compared to the current version’s collocations with fuzzy matching in order to provide a count for the amount of times each collocation occurs.
+}The previous versions are then compared to the current version’s collocations with fuzzy matching in order to provide a count for the amount of times each collocation occurs (divided by the number of times the collocation occurs in the current version to account for duplications).

 highlighted as described based on the average collocation frequency that